hashicorp/terraform-plugin-codegen-openapi/DESIGN.md

 For a given [OAS type](https://spec.openapis.org/oas/v3.1.0#data-types) and format combination, the following rules will be applied for mapping to Framework  attribute types.
 Not all Framework types are represented natively with OAS, those types are noted below in [Unsupported Attribute Types](#unsupported-attribute-types).

+> **NOTE:** All `Type` and `Format` fields below are native to OpenAPI Spec 3.x, with the exception of the format `set`, which is a custom field that only this generator tool is expected to support.

 | Type (OAS) | Format (OAS)        | Items type (OAS `array`) | Plugin Framework Attribute Type                                                             |
 |------------|---------------------|--------------------------|---------------------------------------------------------------------------------------------|
 | `integer`  | -                   | -                        | `Int64Attribute`                                                                            |